-A strong monthly financial monitoring regime, reporting to Cabinet throughout the year, has ensured that the medium term financial strategy to reduce costs was adhered to, resulting in an underspend of £105k.
+A strong monthly financial monitoring regime, reporting to Cabinet throughout the year, has ensured that the medium term financial strategy to reduce costs was adhered to, resulting in an operational underspend of £532k against the £9,829k budget.

-In accordance with the Council's policy on carrying forward 50% of unspent revenue operating budgets, £115k was transferred into the Directorate Investment Reserve, leaving a net reduction to the General Fund Reserve of £10k which in turn gave a closing balance at 31st of March 2012 of £953k.
+This enabled the net transfer of £242k of operational savings to the Directorate Investment Reserve in accordance with the Council's policy on carrying forward 50% of unspent revenue operating budgets.
+In addition £223k was transferred to the Change Management Reserve, leaving a net contribution of £47k to the General Fund Reserve.